Jac0bIsaac/crafting-legacy/README.md

-This is source code from our legacy web, which we make it more suitable with refactoring its code.
+This is source code from our legacy web.We're refactoring our legacy web to make it more suitable with our new business model.